Zorik28/yacut/README.md

 # YaCut

 ### Description
 If you are tired of long links, is it hard for you to remember them?
-Then just cut them off!
+Just cut them off!

 ### Technologies
 - Python           3.9.6